PhilPalmer/lbf-hack-tutorial/README.md

 Here we created the variable `reads` which is a `file` from the command line input.

 We can then create the process `fastqc` including:
- - the [directive](https://www.nextflow.io/docs/latest/process.html#directives) `publishDir` to specify which folder to save the output files to
+ - the [directive](https://www.nextflow.io/docs/latest/process.html#directives) `publishDir` to specify which folder to copy the output files to
  - the [inputs](https://www.nextflow.io/docs/latest/process.html#inputs) where we declare a `file` `reads` from our variable `reads`
  - the [output](https://www.nextflow.io/docs/latest/process.html#outputs) which is anything ending in `_fastqc.zip` or `_fastqc.html` which will go into a `fastqc_results` channel
  - the [script](https://www.nextflow.io/docs/latest/process.html#script) where we are running the `fastqc` command on our `reads` variable